mattparker/lamplighthelp/source/16-6-3_System_Administration-_Relationships.markdown

 ### Inverse Text
 Some relationships are reciprocal, with two different sides.
 For example, a parent and child, or employer and employee.
 To create a reciprocal relationship:

-- Add the initial relationship (e.g. "parent").
+- Add the initial relationship (e.g. "parent") in the 'Text' box.
-- Add the other side of the relationship (in this case "child") in the  'Inverse text' box.
+- In the 'Inverse text' box, add the other side of the relationship (in this case "child").

 ![Inverse Text](16.6.3a.png)